-The location of these units is optimal as they are in close proximity to the 24-hour clinic, vocational units, and higher educational programs.
-The identified units also have a larger day space for programming needs than other general population units, as well as a connected and enclosed outdoor area for recreation.
+The location of these units is optimal as they have access to the 24-hour clinic, vocational units, and higher educational programs.
+The identified units also have a larger day space for programming needs as well as a connected and enclosed outdoor area for recreation.

 All VOYA youth have their own dedicated sleeping space.
-The rooms do not allow for double capacity; therefore, youth will never share a room with another resident.
+The rooms in the single-tiered unit do not allow for double capacity.
+Although the two-tiered unit allows for double capacity, the intent is to keep youth in individual rooms.